Other than the change from a guitar to an orchestral arrangement, the album version of the song did not differ much from Waters, original demo.

-Roger Waters considers “Bring The Boys Back Home” the central song on the whole album
+“Bring The Boys Back Home” is considered by Roger Waters to be the central song of the whole album

 This short track starts and ends with snares playing a solemn military march beat in 4/4 time.
 The music is orchestral.
 On the album, Roger Waters is the only member of the band to appear on the track where he sings the simple lyric in his upper register, seemingly shouting to be heard.
 His voice wavers throughout the track, adding to its emotional impact.
 As the verse finishes, the orchestra and choir end abruptly, leaving only fading snare drums and Roger’s wavering vocal sustain.

-More than just a simple war protest song, ”Bring The Boys Back Home”, for Roger Waters, is the central song on the whole album.
+More than just a simple war protest song, “Bring The Boys Back Home” for Roger Waters is the central song of the whole album.
 He explained in a 1979 interview at the time of The Wall’s release:

 “It’s partly about not letting people go off and be killed in wars, but it’s also partly about not allowing rock and roll, or making cars or selling soap or getting involved in biological research or anything that anybody might do, not letting that become such an important and “jolly boys game” that it becomes more important than friends, wives, children, other people.”

 The visuals in the film afforded by the extended length of the track helped to clarify and expand upon the central theme of the song.
 Although this short track is often credited as the track that gives The Wall an anti-war message as well, like much of the other music in the work it carries multiple layers of interpretations — the common conclusion being don’t leave the children alone… the largest brick in Pink’s wall.

 The original album version runs about 1m 25s depending on the mastering.
 The music itself runs only about 1 minute or so before the snares fade out into a building, swirling cacophony of voices, memories and sounds which crescendo in a repeat of the lyric “Is there anybody out there?” that precedes “Comfortably Numb”.